apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/020-configuring-odbc-on-linux.md

 ### Authentication Properties
 If the Drillbit requires authentication, uncomment the AuthenticationType, add an AuthenticationType, and configure properties.
 If the Drillbit does not require authentication (or to configure no password protection), you can use the No Authentication option.
 You do not need to configure additional settings.

-* **MapRSASL**
-	* The MapR login utility must be used to obtain a MapR ticket for MapR SASL authentication.
-	* You must install and configure the MapR login utility before you can use the MapR SASL authentication mechanism.
-See <a href="http://maprdocs.mapr.com/home/SecurityGuide/SecurityArchitecture-AuthenticationArchitecture.html" title="MapR Login Utilty">Authentication Architecture: The maprlogin Utility</a> and <a href="http://maprdocs.mapr.com/home/SecurityGuide/Tickets.html">Tickets</a>.

 * **Kerberos**
 	*  See the <a href="http://web.mit.edu/kerberos/" title="MIT Kerberos">MIT Kerberos</a> documentation for installing and configuring a Kerberos environment, which is beyond the scope of the information provided here.